ajarara/jarmac.org/content/starting-nix.md

 Notice, the assignment is itself a function that takes an argument.
 In this case, it is pkgs, but I could've named it bananas if I wanted to.
 Further, overrideDerivation is a function that itself takes a package and a function.
 This new function, prefixed with attrs: in the code block above, takes the attribute set and returns a new one.
 This allows me to add in the attributes of the stock derivation, if I wanted to.
 In this case, iproute doesn't even _have_ a postInstall section, so I do not include it.

 Further, I explicitly do not want the $out from attrs, so I don't use ${attrs.out} as that would refer to the stock derivation when I want to refer to the modified one.
-I tripped up on this as well, but this changes the hash and in a sort of rabbit pulling out the magician trick, you attempt to modify the old derivation, which, for reasons above, just don't work.
+I tripped up on this as well, but this changes the hash and in a sort of rabbit pulling out the magician trick, we attempt to modify the old derivation, which, for reasons above, just don't work.

 # Conclusions